AdobeDocs/experience-manager-desktop-app.en/help/install-upgrade.md

    >[!Caution]
    >
    >Ensure there are no leading or trailing spaces before or after the address of the AEM server.
 Otherwise the app cannot connect to the AEM server.

-   >[!NOTE]
-   >
-   > On Windows, if the installer shows a notification that "Visual Studio C++ Redistributable 2015" component needs to be installed, but fails to install it automatically, it needs to be installed manually.
-Go to [Microsoft download page](https://www.microsoft.com/en-us/download/details.aspx?id=52685) and install *both* `vc_redist.x64.exe` and `vc_redist.x86.exe` files, then install AEM desktop app again.

 1. Upon successful connection, you can view the list of folders and assets available in the root folder of the AEM DAM.
 You can browse the folders from within the app.